showlab/all-in-one/README.md

 ## News
+- 2022.06.07 Release the model AllInOne+ pre-trained on Eight Dataset (YTT+WebVid+HowTo+CC3+CC12+CoCo+VG+SBU).
 - 2022.05.07 AllInOne+ is released.
 The main different between AllInOne is the Image and Video Co-train.
-The detail instructions and results on seven pre-training dataset are in progress.
 - 2022.03.14 The first version of AllInOne is released.

 ## Install